The importance of working with the light on your wedding day and planning your photography around it

 Timings are variable depending on time but roughly from 10am to 6pm or 7pm in mid summer

 Hard light is basically direct sunlight, when the sun is high in the sky.
 Lots of couples wish for sunshine all day on their wedding day but direct sunlight is often the enemy, unless you work with it creatively.
-Even if you’re embracing contrast and shadows, it’s still often better to wait until a bit later in the day to shoot in direct sun, as the softer light that you get later in the day will lead to more vibrant colours and softer shadows.
+Hard light works brilliantly for documentary images and it can be great for creative, abstract portraits.
+Even if you’re embracing contrast and shadows, it’s often better to wait until a bit later in the day to shoot the majority of your portraits, as the softer light that you get later in the day can lead to more vibrant colours and softer shadows.

 Characteristics: golden, sunset light

 Timings: 30 minutes before sunset and for a short while after

 When I tell my couples that I have an iphone app to tell me when it’s golden hour they often laugh at me.
 Us photographers spend a lot of our lives chasing the beautiful light that we (occasionally!) get around a UK sunset.
 If you want to do your own checking for your wedding day head here.
 The weather is so variable in the UK, and I shoot a lot of urban weddings where buildings block the sunset, so when I do see this illusive type of light I get pretty excited.
 It can be absolutely magical if you catch it.

 If you can schedule at least 15 minutes of your portrait session to happen just before sunset, it will totally be worth it if the weather plays its part.
 The following are examples of golden hour light pictures.